 My goal for 2019 was two blog posts per month, one newsletter per month and to be consistent with social media scheduling and posting.

 I was successful with almost everything except the blog posts — in the last two months of the year, I only wrote one blog post per month.
 However, I did join Instagram and started posting regularly there.
-I also implemented two lead magnets — find links at the bottom of my resources page.
+I also implemented two lead magnets.

 I wanted to continue making valuable YouTube videos to supplement my blog posts and I did five: